-B. Discrimination is an adverse employment action that materially affects the terms, conditions, or privileges of employment (such as hiring, denial of a promotion, demotion, termination, or a significant change in benefits) based on the following Protected Categories: race, color, sex, gender, gender identity, gender expression, marital status, pregnancy, parenthood, sexual orientation, religion, creed, ancestry, national origin, citizenship, genetic information, age (40 years and over),2 disability, or service in the uniformed forces.
+B. Discrimination is an adverse employment action that materially affects the terms, conditions, or privileges of employment (such as hiring, denial of a promoation, or a significant change in benefits) based on the following Protected Categories: race, color, sex, gender, gender identity, gender expression, marital status, pregnancy, parenthood or caregiver status, 2 sexual orientation, religion, creed, ancestry, national origin, citizenship, genetic information, age (40 years and over), 3 disability, or service in the uniformed forces.